Portion/Yield:Serves 6–8 as a main course and makes 10–12 naan breads

 I like lentils and I am using them more and more in my cooking.
-They are packed with protein and I do not necessarily have to use meat to make a nutritious and filling meal.
-There are so many different variety of lentils available on the market, I have used green and black lentils for this dish as I wanted to retain their shape once cooked.
-I also use green lentils in a variation of rice dishes, whilst red lentils, which normally cook to a soft texture, are perfect for soups and as a thickener for curries and stews.
+They are packed with protein, so they are a great way of showing that you don’t have to use meat to make a nutritious and filling meal.
+There are so many different varieties of lentils available on the market too – I have used green and black lentils for this dish as I wanted to retain their shape once cooked.
+I also use green lentils in a variety of rice dishes, whilst red lentils, which normally cook to a soft texture, are perfect for soups and as a thickener for curries and stews.

 Ingredients & Method

 - 2 large mild fresh red chillies, deseeded

 - 10g fresh turmeric, peeled (if you cannot find fresh turmeric, use 1 teaspoon dried turmeric powder)

 - 20g fresh root ginger, peeled